... views

 The empathy and definition stages exist for a good reason.
 Therefore, we wouldn’t advise diving right into brainstorming or other ideation activities without having your research done.
 If you do, you might end up ideating solutions for multiple problems at once, or a problem that isn’t actually one.
 Either way, it’s not the best use of your time.

-How to ideate efficiently
+How to Ideate Efficiently

 In order for ideation sessions to be as efficient as possible, there is a variety of principles that need to be taken into account: